 - Family Favorite!
 Everyone loves this comforting casserole and it’s always a hit during the holidays!

-This recipe uses simple, easy to find ingredients!
-Chances are you already have most of the ingredients for this creamy corn casserole right in your pantry and refrigerator!
+This corn casserole recipe without jiffy mix uses simple, easy to find ingredients.
+Chances are you already have most of the ingredients for this creamy corn casserole right in your pantry and refrigerator:

-- Homemade Jiffy Corn Muffin Mix: A simple combination of all-purpose flour, cornmeal, sugar, and baking powder creates an easy homemade Jiffy Mix – minus the lard, preservatives, and additives!
-(See below for a full description of copycat cornbread mix!)
+- Homemade Jiffy Corn Muffin Mix: A simple combination of four ingredients yields homemade jiffy mix – minus the lard, preservatives, and additives.
+Substitution: You can use an 8.5-ounce box of Jiffy Corn Muffin or Cornbread mix instead.
+(See below for a full description of copycat cornbread mix)

 - Seasonings: A combination of onion powder, smoked paprika, cayenne, kosher salt and ground black pepper all provide robust, yet subtle flavor!